tfpf/ScrollableContainers/README.md

 scroll events.
 Do not `unbind_all` (or `bind_all` another function to) these three sequences!

 # wxPython
-`ScrollableContainers.Wx.ScrollablePanelWx`: a thin wrapper around `wx.lib.scrolledpanel.ScrolledPanel`.
+`ScrollableContainers.ScrollablePanelWx`: a thin wrapper around `wx.lib.scrolledpanel.ScrolledPanel`.

 ### Usage
 Add widgets to the `panel` attribute of a `ScrollablePanelWx` object.